tee3/boost-build-vcs/README.md

 <!-- accompanying file LICENSE_1_0.txt or copy at -->
 <!-- http://www.boost.org/LICENSE_1_0.txt) -->

-# Boost.Build Version Control System Extensions (VCS)
+# Version Control Systems (VCS) for Boost.Build

 ## Overview

-This repository provides a Boost.Build extension for Version Control Systems (VCS).
+This project provides a Boost.Build module for Version Control Systems (VCS).

 NOTE: According to the Boost.Build leaders, this is not a good approach for integrating VCS support, but it does provide a few useful